hzanoli/HeavySim/README.md

 ```bash
 cmake ../src/HeavySim/ .
 ```
-If you did **not use aliBuild to install ROOT and PYTHIA8** (very likely if you got a error message in the previous step), run CMake and tell it where PYTHIA8 is:
+If you did **not use aliBuild to install ROOT and PYTHIA8** (very likely if you got a error message in the previous step), run CMake and tell it where PYTHIA8 is (do not include the <>):

 ```bash
 cmake ../src/HeavySim/ . -DPYTHIA8=<full path to PYTHIA8>
 ```

+For example, if my PYTHIA8 is installed under /Users/hzanoli/pythia, I will run ``cmake ../src/HeavySim/ .
+-DPYTHIA8=/Users/hzanoli/pythia/``

 Now you can build the software.
+That is very easy using *make*.

 > Tip: you likely have more than one core in your computer.
 You can use all of them to compile the code faster!